syncfusion-content/fileformat-docs/FileFormat/Presentation/Loading-and-Saving-the-Presentation.md

 {% endhighlight %}

-## Saving a PowerPoint presentation to file system
+## Save a PowerPoint presentation to file system

-You can save the created or manipulated PowerPoint presentation to file system using Save() method of **IPresentation** interface.
+You can save the created or manipulated PowerPoint presentation to file system by using Save() method of **IPresentation** interface.
 Default format type is *.pptx.

 {% highlight c# %}
 [C#]